Weissle/Random-Number-Generator/README.md

 # Random-Number-Generator
-Randomly generate number in c++
+Generate random number in c++
 ## Four Kinds of Random Model
     Normal Distribution Model // Gaussian Distribution
     No Repeat Integer Model   // from 0 to n-1 integer Meanly Distribution Model // from min to max Probility Random Model    // meanly distribution from 0 to 1
 ## API
 ### Constructor Function